thm-mni-ii/sea/docs/choice-dictionary.md

 If there are changes made to the choice dictionary during the iteration process, the iterator may return wrong results.

 ## Operations
-* init: Initializes the Iterator.
+* init: Initializes the ChoiceDictionaryIterator.
 * more: Returns true if there are more bits set to 1.
 * next: Returns the next arbitrary bit position that is set to 1.